 Click on Install Now and be aware that everything on the Hard Drives will be deleted, which you will confirm again in the next Dialogue.

-Next you have to set a Hostname, Username and Password, click on Next afterwards.
+Next, you have to set a Hostname, Username and Password, click on Next afterward.

 Also include regular S.M.A.R.T. tests, which is checking the health of your hard drives.